ErfanCoding1/final_project/README.md

 1. **Visualization Service:**

-   - Implementing the service with html/css/javascript
+   - Implementing the service with html/css/javascript or any other technologies.
    - Showing data on charts and signals on a user friendly dashboard

 3. **Testing on Real-World Dataset:**